csc-training/csc-env-eff/part-1/prerequisites/ssh-puhti.md

    [cscusername@puhti-login14 ~]$
    ```

-5. Now, you're ready to go.
+5. Now, you're ready to go!
 6. Let's do our first small task in Puhti: let's check our projects and that we have a one with access to Allas service!

    ```bash